-NTGIL is a non-SNI MIFIDPRU investment firm and a wholly owned subsidiary of an overseas parent with a simple business model delivering a sub-set of global products.
+NTGIL is a wholly owned subsidiary of an overseas parent with a simple business model delivering a subset of global products.
 To achieve this, NTGIL recognises the importance of the strong global reputation and brand of Northern Trust.
 Northern Trust in turn, requires NTGIL to deliver the relevant global products to a standard that maintains the global reputation.
 Therefore, the management of strategic risk is a balance between actions taken at the group level and by the NTGIL Board.